nutritionfactsorg/daily-dozen-localization/Documentation/TechNote_AppleLocalizationOverview.md

 ### Localize App Store Presentation <a id="localize-app-store-presentation-"></a><sup>[▴](#contents)</sup>

 Polish is the first language to have the text translate for use in the Android and Apple App Store regionalized pages.
-See the `Polish_pl_appstore*.tsv` file in the [Languages/Polish/tsv folder](https://github.com/nutritionfactsorg/daily-dozen-localization/blob/master/Languages/Polish/tsv).
+See the `Polish_pl.store.tsv` file in the [Languages/Polish/tsv folder](https://github.com/nutritionfactsorg/daily-dozen-localization/blob/master/Languages/Polish/tsv).

 Here are the regional app store pages where the translated copy is expected to show up: